kanvesh/kanvesh.github.io/resume.md

 <details><summary>2005-10: Electrical Engineering at IIT Madras:</summary>
 <br/>
 <p>
 I spent 5 years at IIT Madras, a prestigious engineering school in India, for my Bachelors and Masters degrees in Electrical Engineering.
 Getting into an IIT was a big goal of mine and thanks to my strong math skills, I was able to crack the entrance exam.
-My engineering education itself however, was unfortunately not up to a high standard.
+My engineering education itself was, unfortunately, not up to a high standard.
 Despite spurts of interest, I realized that I did not have a real passion for the subject.
+I did well enough to graduate and took the first job I was offered out of college.
 <br/>
 My thesis was on improving quality of video transmission over noisy channels and I was lucky to complete a part of the thesis as an exchange student in Sweden.
 <br/>